altocodenl/TODIS/readme.md

 In our framework, what in common parlance usually called *variable reference* and *function invocation* share the same mechanism: a call.
 It is `@` what transforms the value to its right into a reference.

 How that reference is *resolved* is a matter of taste.
 "Resolving a reference" means "how to find its location".
 For now, we can use the following logic:
-- From the place where the call is made, we go one level up to find that key until we find it.
+- From the place where the call is made, we go one level up (left) and try to find it.
+If it's not there, we repeat the process of going one more level up to find it.
-- If we can't find it, we respond with an empty string
+- If we have gone all the way to the left and we can't find it, we obtain an empty string.

 Here, the reference to `widgets` will go up one level until it finds `widgets`: